azamsharp/azamsharp.github.io/_posts/2026-02-18-swiftui-architecture-tips.md

-# SwiftUI Architecture Tips I Wish I Knew Earlier
+# SwiftUI Architecture Lessons I Wish I Knew Earlier

 SwiftUI makes it very easy to build user interfaces.

 You can put together a screen in minutes and everything feels simple at first.
 But as your app grows, that simplicity starts to fade.
 More screens, more state, more logic.
 Now you are asking different questions.

-Where should this logic go
+Where should this logic go.
-How do I share data across screens
+How do I share data across screens,
-Why is this view updating when it should not
+Why is this view updating when it should not.

 At this point, the problem is no longer SwiftUI.
 The problem is architecture.

 After building real world apps and teaching SwiftUI to thousands of developers, one thing becomes very clear.
 Most issues come from unclear boundaries and mixing responsibilities.
-Views start doing too much.
-Stores become too big.
-Data flow becomes hard to follow.

 This article is a collection of practical tips that I use in production apps.
 Nothing theoretical.
 Just patterns that work.

-The goal is simple.
-Keep your code easy to understand, easy to test, and easy to change.

 <!-- Book Banner: SwiftUI Architecture Book -->
 <div class="azam-book-banner" role="region" aria-label="SwiftUI Architecture Book Banner">